jdreo/frictionlesser/README.md

 NOTE: when building in Debug mode, a lot more checks are performed.
 It would thus be a good idea to perform at least one run with a binary built in Debug mode, to double check that the input data are consistent.
+You can use the `datatester` binary for that.

 Usage